 - The applicant is a provisional or ordained deacon or elder, associate member, or a licensed local pastor in good standing with the Dakotas or Minnesota Annual Conferences.

-- The applicant is under appointment and actively serving a local UM congregation OR is under appointment and actively serving an extension ministry in the Dakotas or Minnesota OR has been under active appointment within the last year, but is currently on leave.
+The applicant is under appointment in the Dakotas or Minnesota Annual Conference (including those serving in a missionary conference)and actively serving a local UM congregation or in extension ministry, or has been under active appointment within the last year, but is currently on leave.

-The applicant, as described above, is eligible to receive up to $5000 not to exceed the student loan payoff, renewable up to three years dependent upon the future availability of grants.
+The applicant, as described above, is eligible to receive up to $5000 not to exceed the student loan payoff, renewable up to five years dependent upon the future availability of grants.
+Total combined grant awards received from the MEF student debt reduction granting program and Investing in Leaders Resource granting program cannot exceed $25,000.

 Steps in the Application Process: